 K. John McConnell, PhD, is Associate Professor in the DEM and the Department of Public Health & Preventive Medicine.
 His research has focused on health policy and health services, with particular emphasis on trauma care and ED crowding.
 He is currently the PI of an R01 funded by AHRQ that investigates the clinical impact of management practices in cardiac care units.
 Dr. McConnell's work has been noteworthy for his close collaboration with key stakeholders, frequently working with provider groups and associations or serving as an advisor and health economist to the Oregon Legislature and state policy makers.
 He has served as mentor or co-mentor to EM research fellows and OHSU MPH students.
 He developed a new Healthcare Management MBA Program sponsored jointly by OHSU and Portland State University and currently teaches a Health Economics course in that program.
 He is currently the PI of an R01 funded by AHRQ that investigates the clinical impact of management practices in cardiac care units.
 Dr. McConnell serves as the Director of OHSU's Center for Health Systems Effectiveness.

-Craig R. Warden, MD, MPH, is Associate Professor in the Departments of EM and Pediatrics.
+Craig R. Warden, MD, MPH, GIS, is Associate Professor in the Departments of EM and Pediatrics.
 Board-certified in EM, Pediatric EM, Pediatrics, and Toxicology, he also has extensive experience in EMS – serving as Medical Director for Clackamas County Fire and Rescue and the Oregon State Urban Search & Rescue Task Force.
-He is a co-investigator in ROC and co-PI with Dr. Lowe of OHSU's NETT site.
+He is a co-investigator in ROC and PI of OHSU's NETT site.
 Dr. Warden has advanced training in geographical information systems (GIS) and is a resource to researchers interested in this tool.
 He has mentored 7 trainees in the past 10 years.

 Emergency Medicine faculty members listed elsewhere: Fu, Lowe, Newgard, Spiro